-Investment or Investment Type Maturity Fa ir Value TexPool Investment N/A \$ 1,086,127
+Investment or Investment Type vestment or Investment Type Maturity ir Value TexPool Investment N/A \$ 1,086,127

 In fiscal year 2016, the County also implemented GASB Statement No. 79, Certain External Investment Pools and Pool Participants (GASB 79).
 This statement establishes how certain state and local government external investment pools may measure and report their investments.
 An external investment pool may elect to measure, for reporting purposes, all of its investments at amortized cost if it meets certain criteria.
 In addition, this statement also establishes additional note disclosures for external investment pools and their participants.